espressif/esp-idf/docs/en/api-guides/build-system-cmake.rst

 ``idf.py`` should be run in an ESP-IDF "project" directory, ie one containing a ``CMakeLists.txt`` file.
 Older style projects with a Makefile will not work with ``idf.py``.

 Type ``idf.py --help`` for a full list of commands.
-Here are a summary of a few:
+Here are a summary of the most useful ones:

 - ``idf.py menuconfig`` runs the "menuconfig" tool to configure the project.
 - ``idf.py build`` will build the project found in the current directory.
 This can involve multiple steps: